shrikantshinde178/Peervista-Sprint-2/Frontend/README.md

 These components interact with the backend API to perform user actions and display data.

-## Development

-For development, the following commands are useful:

-- `npm start`: Starts the development server with hot reloading.
-- `npm test`: Runs unit tests.
-- `npm build`: Builds the application for production.

 ## Status

 Currently, the login, signup, and homepage components are completed.
 Other components are under development.